 Restaurants, cafés and outdoor seating

-Currently, bars and restaurants in Malaga can serve food all day until 00h00 (midnight).
-You can also order take-out past that time.
+Currently, bars and restaurants in Malaga can serve food all day, without any time restrictions.

 At bars, cafés and restaurants you should wear the mask when you arrive and when you leave (also in the bathroom).
 While sitting a the table, you may take it off to eat or drink.
 As soon as you have finished it is recommended to put it back on to protect yourselves and the rest of people around you.